array(44) {

 ["property_scientific_abstract"]=>

-string(2199) "Background: IBD is a common disease, with 6.8 million people around the world who suffer from it (Global Burden of Disease Inflammatory Bowel Disease Collaborators, 2020).
-There is currently no cure for IBD, however there are several types of medications that can be used to treat the disease including aminosalicylates, corticosteroids, immunomodulators, antibiotics, biologic therapies and small molecule drugs.
-Patients with IBD may be on a variety of different medications to help manage their condition, therefore it is important to understand whether the medications a patient is currently taking at the start of a trial modifies the efficacy of the new drug being studied.
+string(1483) "Background: IBD is a chronic lifelong disease.
+In the last decade, several highly efficacious. therapeutic options have emerged.
+Patients with IBD may be on a variety of different medications to help manage their condition, therefore it is important to understand whether other medications a patient is taking at the start of a trial modifies the efficacy of the new drugs being studied.

-Objective: The primary objective of this study is to assess whether the efficacy of the investigational drug in IBD induction clinical trials differs according to concomitant baseline use of steroids, aminosalicylates, immunosuppressants, PPIs, antidepressants, or opioids.
+Objective: The primary objective is to assess whether the efficacy and safety of the investigational drug in IBD induction clinical trials differs according to concomitant baseline use of different drugs which a patient might be taking for non-IBD indication.
+The secondary outcomes include assessing impact of age and race/ethnicity on efficacy and safety of the medications

 Participants: UC and CD patients

-Main Outcome Measures: The main outcome measure will be clinical response/remission.
-The secondary outcome measures include: Endoscopic response/remission, histologic response/remission, C-reactive protein (CRP) levels (median, IQR), change in CRP levels, fecal calprotectin (FCP) levels (median, IQR), and change in FCP levels.
+Main Outcome Measures: The main outcome will be clinical remission.
+The secondary outcome measures include: endoscopic response/remission, infections and serious adverse events.

 Given that patients with IBD may be on a variety of different medications to help manage their condition, it is important to understand whether the medications a patient is currently taking at the start of a trial modifies the efficacy of the new drug being studied (Feuerstein et al., 2020; Bressler et al., 2015).
 For example, we would be interested in whether the new drug is more or less effective for patients on steroids at the start of a study, compared to patients not on steroids.
 This is important to establish as the results could influence how we interpret the results of clinical trials and how clinicians use treatments in routine practice, such as prescribing the drug to most effective groups of patients.
 The results will also guide the design of future clinical trials.
 Published clinical trials usually do not present effect modification of new drug by baseline medications.
 Such results can only be obtained through access to patient level data from clinical trials.